Is an Alaskan Malamute the right Dog for You?

 Alaskan Malamutes can make wonderful family pets

 because of their affection, but they require a lot of attention.
-They are loyal and protective over their families, especially children.
+They are loyal and protective over their human companions, especially young children.
 However, they do not always get along with other animals in the household and can be a bit stubborn!

 so they should be given daily strenuous activity.
 They are very skilled in pulling activities such as sledding and weight pulling.
 Because Alaskan Malamutes have a fast metabolism, they burn energy more quickly than other breeds.